miischmi/audio-segmentation/README.md

 # Segmentation Tool
 All requirements needed to run the program can be found in the file <i>requirements.txt</i>.

-*main* - This main is used to match the annotated segments of the reference recording with the complete test recording and requires a correspondingly large amount of computing power.
+*main_STFT* - This main is used to match the annotated segments of the reference recording with the complete test recording using **short-time Fourier transform (STFT)** as a basis and requires a correspondingly large amount of computing power (old Algorithm).

+*main_IIRT* - This main is used to match the annotated segments of the reference recording with the complete test recording using a **multirate filter bank** as a basis and requires a even larger amount of computing power.
+It includes additional methods like tuning   estimation, onset detection and key difference detection (new Algorithm)

 *main_samples* - This main is used for experimenting.
 Different short samples of two recordings can be compared with each other.

-## Cyclic shift
-This function shifts a chroma vector by a certain number of semitones.
-In other words, the chroma band D♯ becomes the chroma band E, the E becomes F and so on, and the last band B becomes C. At the moment, it still has to be deactivated and adjusted manually depending on the key of the recordings to be compared.
+It contains all the steps of the IIRT method, with the exception of dividing the recording into individual segments.

 # Issues
-**Status May 21:** Librosa still only works with Python version 3.8, see https://discuss.python.org/t/not-able-to-install-package-librosa-using-pip-and-pycharm/5761/2
+**Resolved - Status December 2020:** Librosa only works with Python version 3.8, see https://discuss.python.org/t/not-able-to-install-package-librosa-using-pip-and-pycharm/5761/2